 (i) For Family RSDM applications, the extent to which your plan provides services that specifically address the successful transition from welfare to work of non-elderly families.
 To receive a high score, your plan must include case Management/counseling, job training/development/placement (and/or business training/development/startup), child care, and transportation services.
+If you are not proposing to use RSDM funding for these activities, you must show that you will provide these services with other funds or through specific commitments from partners.

 (ii) In order to receive maximum points, the goals and objectives of your proposed plan must represent significant achievements related to welfare-to-work and other self-sufficiency/independence goals.
-Specifically for those residents affected by welfare reform, the number of residents employed or resident businesses started are preferable to the number of residents receiving training.
+Specifically for those residents affected by welfare reform, we are interested in achievements that are performance outcomes such as the number of residents employed or business started, in addition to, process descriptions, such as the number of residents receiving training.

-(iii) For Elderly and Persons with Disabilities RSDM applications, services in your plan should include case management, health care, congregate services and transportation.
+(iii) For Elderly and/or Persons with Disabilities RSDM applications, services in your plan should include case management, health care, congregate services and transportation.
 To obtain maximum points, you must describe the goals, objectives, and program strategies that will result in increased independence for proposed program participants; your services must be located in a community facility; and must be available on a 12-hour basis or as needed by the eligible residents.

-(b) Resident Contracting and Employment.
-(3 Points) The score in this factor will be based on the extent to which residents will achieve self-sufficiency through your contracts with resident-owned businesses and through resident employment.
+- (b) Resident Contracting and Employment.
+(3 Points) The score in this factor will be based on the extent to which residents will achieve selfsufficiency through your contracts with resident-owned businesses and through resident employment.
 A high score will be awarded where there is documentation (a letter or resolution from your governing body) describing your commitment to hire or contract with at least 15% of residents and a narrative describing the number of resident jobs or contracts involved, as well as the training processes related to the comprehensive plan of your application.
-Elderly and Persons with Disabilities RSDM applications will not be scored on the criterion in this subcategory.

-(2) Budget Appropriateness/Efficient Use of Grant.
-(5 Points.)

-The score in this factor will be based on the following:

-- (a) Detailed Budget Break-Out.
+Elderly and Persons with Disabilities RSDM applications will not be scored on the criterion in this subcategory. - (2) Budget Appropriateness/Efficient Use of Grant.
+(5 Points) The score in this factor will be based on the following: - (a) Detailed Budget Break-Out.
 The extent to which your application includes a detailed budget break-out for each budget category in the SF-424A. - (b) Reasonable Administrative Costs.
-The extent to which your application includes administrative costs at or below the 20% administrative cost ceiling. - (c) Budget Efficiency.
+The extent to which your application includes administrative costs at or below the 20% administrative cost ceiling.

+(c) Budget Efficiency.
 The extent to which your application requests funds commensurate with the level of effort necessary to accomplish your goals and anticipated results.

-(3) Reasonableness of the Timetable
+(3) Reasonableness of the Timetable.
 (2 Points for Family RSDM applicants and 4 Points for Elderly and Persons with Disabilities RSDM applicants.
 More points are awarded in Elderly and Persons with Disabilities RSDM applications in order to balance other sections of the rating criteria where points are not applicable to an Elderly and Persons with Disabilities RSDM applicant)

 The score in this factor will be based on a reasonable response that you can accomplish the goals of your proposed RSDM program.
 To receive a high score, you must demonstrate that it will make substantial program implementation progress within the first six months after grant execution, including putting staff in place, finalizing partnership arrangements, completing the development of requests for proposals, and achieving other milestones that are prerequisites for implementation of the program.
-In addition, you must demonstrate that your proposed timetable for all components of the proposed program is feasible considering the size of your award and activities and results that can be accomplished within the 36-month time limit.
+In addition, you must demonstrate that your proposed timetable for all components of the proposed program is feasible considering the size of your award and activities and results that can be accomplished within the 36-month time